 American Airlines AAdvantage

-Our updated directory of the 15 remaining UK travel credit cards can be found by clicking the ‘Credit Cards’ tab at the top of the site or – for email, Flipboard, Apple News or mobile readers – by clicking here.
+Our updated directory of the 15 remaining UK travel credit cards can be found by clicking the ‘Credit Card Offers’ tab at the top of the site or – for email, Flipboard, Apple News or mobile readers – by clicking here.

 What is new?

 The market has been very static since MBNA culled its line up in October.

 The one bit of news on the horizon is that Virgin Atlantic will be back in the market with a new product within the next two months.
 Virgin Money will be the issuer.

 I know a little more about this than I am allowed to reveal, but not much.
 I don’t know about sign-up bonuses or what the long-term spend incentives will be.
 I hope to have early access to the information when it is ready to go.

 Are any other ex-MBNA airlines ready to launch a new card?